Tuteja-Lab/UnsupervisedPeakCaller/README.md

 The final output of the preprocessing consists of two types of [Bed](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) files.

 1. [Bed](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)-formatted (5-column) for each of the replicates and each of the reference sequences containing the coverage for each fixed-length fragment chosen by [preprocessing](#preprocessing) for input to RCL.
-Specifically, the coverage for replicate REP in reference sequence SEQ is stored in DIR/SEQ/REP.covBga.txt, where REP is the basename (without .bam extension) of either [input](#input) BAM file, SEQ is a reference sequence found in these BAM files, and DIR is the input directory passed ```preprocessing.bash``` via command option ```-d```.
+Specifically, the coverage for replicate REP in reference sequence SEQ is stored in DIR/SEQ/REP.covBga.txt, where REP is the basename (without .bam extension) of an [input](#input) BAM file, SEQ is a reference sequence found in these BAM files, and DIR is the input directory passed to ```preprocessing.bash``` via command option ```-d```.
 1. [Bed](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)-formatted (4-column) containing the candidate peak regions that RCL will score.

 ## Preprocessing Cleanup <a name = "preprocessing_cleanup" />